EAL Diploma in Engineering - Level 3 - Full-time (North Devon)

 Five GCSEs at grade 4/C or above

-Candidates who have achieved a Merit in their Level 2 Diploma in Engineering (including a Merit in 202) will be accepted on to this course.
+Candidates who have achieved a Merit in their Level 2 Diploma in Engineering (including a Merit in 202) will be accepted on to this course as long as they also have grade 5 in Maths.

 Successful completion of this course will provide you with the equivalent to three full A-levels, and the corresponding UCAS points will be awarded.
 This will enable you to progress to university on an engineering-related degree course.